 What is meant by non-contact contamination fears?

 Let me describe contact-contamination fears first.
 Let’s suppose you have an aversion to shaking hands with people.
 Now let’s assume the fear is that you’ll catch a disease and spread germs.
 After shaking hands, you might first use anti-bacterial wipes followed by a prolonged handwashing ritual.
 You can see how it produces a feeling of discomfort in response to physical contact.
 Non-contact contamination OCD, on the other hand, is when a triggering stimulus takes place through human interaction without touching.
 Also, handling an inanimate object, via the internet or through word association.

 Why does this happen?

 Non-contact contamination fears, also known as mental or emotional contamination OCD, can be linked to an unpleasant memory or event.
-If predisposed, this can, but not always, be the environmental onset for developing OCD.
+When predisposed to OCD, this can, but not always, be the environmental onset for developing the disorder.
 For example, as a small child, “Sarah” shared a toilet cubicle with her “aunt”.
 On seeing she was menstruating and not understanding what it was, she remembers being horrified.
 After her first menstrual cycle, she developed an aversion towards women, triggering emotional contamination fears.

 Can someone have both emotional and contact contamination fears?

-Yes, “Sam” fears coming into contact with germs by touching door handles (contact contamination); and also being close to the private area of others, even when clothed.
+Yes, “Sam” fears coming into contact with germs by touching door handles – this is contact contamination; and also being close to the private area of others, even when clothed, which is non-contact contamination fears.

 Why would someone’s emotional contamination fears be focused on the private areas of others?